specialprocedures/igdr.ch/content/posts/drugs.md

 title: "Scraping Georgia's Darkweb"
 date: 2020-09-29T11:10:36+08:00
 draft: false
+featured: true
 language: en
-featured_image: ../assets/images/featured/work/drugs.webp
+featured_image: images/posts/drugs/moriarty.png
+caption: МОРИАРТИ (Moriarty), the mascot of the Russian darknet market, Mega.
+I didn't actually scrape his site, but the picture is related and too good to pass up
 summary: I provided the first estimate of online drug sales in Georgia, tracking over USD 1.5 million in purchases over a six-month period, and finding that Georgia's online drug trade is substantially larger than most European countries.
 author: Ian
-authorimage: ../assets/images/global/ian-face.png
+authorimage: images/global/ian-face.png
 categories: Work
 tags: ["Darknet", "Policy", "Scraping"]
 ---

-I provided the first estimate of online drug sales in Georgia, tracking over USD 1.5 million in purchases over a six-month period, and finding that Georgia's online drug trade is substantially larger than most European countries.

-The study continues to be cited in [high-impact research](https://globalinitiative.net/analysis/russia-drug-trade-organized-crime/) with the methodology [adopted and replicated](https://altgeorgia.ge/news/2023-07-12-07-49-01/) by researchers at Ilia State University.

-_This article was originally published at [OC Media](https://oc-media.org/datablog-how-high-georgia-spends-millions-online-on-illegal-drugs-each-year/).
-Photo: police.ge/OC Media_

 ---

+Drug markets in the former Soviet Union are fascinating.
+Stiff penalties for drug possession and low levels of trust between market participants have pushed sales online, where much of the trade now takes place.
+Transactions are conducted in crypto-currency, with purchases being dropped off in hidden locations for collection.

+In 2020, I provided the first estimate of online drug sales in Georgia, tracking over USD 1.5 million in purchases over a six-month period, and finding that Georgia's online drug trade is substantially larger than most European countries.

+The study continues to be cited in [high-impact research](https://globalinitiative.net/analysis/russia-drug-trade-organized-crime/), with the methodology [adopted and replicated](https://altgeorgia.ge/news/2023-07-12-07-49-01/) by researchers at Ilia State University.

+The study launch blog, originally published at [OC Media](https://oc-media.org/datablog-how-high-georgia-spends-millions-online-on-illegal-drugs-each-year/) is reproduced below.

+The full report can be found on the CRRC Georgia [website](https://crrc.ge/uploads/tinymce/documents/PolicyBriefs/Online%20Markets%20for%20Illicit%20Drugs%20in%20Georgia%20-%20Report%20-%20FINAL.pdf?ref=igdr.ch) with source code and data available on [Github](https://github.com/crrcgeorgia/matanga?ref=igdr.ch).

+---

+# How high?
+Georgia spends millions online on illegal drugs each year

 **Drug users in Georgia spent over $1.5 million dollars online between February and August 2020, according to [a new study](https://crrc.ge/en/online-markets-for-illicit-drugs-in-georgia/) into the darknet market, Matanga, conducted by CRRC Georgia.**